 Information on Light Refurbishment

-Light refurbishments to a property will generally involve internal work.
-Internal work can include update fittings in bathrooms and kitchens, re-plastering walls, updating electrical or plumbing work, and even doing simple redecorating.
-As a general rule of thumb, a light refurb can include any work that does not require any planning or construction consent or change of use.
+Light refurbishments to a property generally involve internal work.
+Internal work can include updating fittings in bathrooms and kitchens, re-plastering walls, updating electrical or plumbing work, and even simple redecorating.
+As a general rule of thumb, a light refurb can include any work that does not require planning or construction consent or a change of use.

 Loan for light refurb projects is available with standard bridging loan rates which usually begin at about 0.85 per cent per month and up to 50 per cent the property’s Loan to Value or LTV.
 In some cases, these loans can reach 0.95 per cent per month with an LTV of up to 60 per cent or even 1.15 per cent per month and up to 70 per cent LTV on the property.
 It is important to note that the percentages and LTV rates listed here are based on maximum gross loan to include retained interest.